 |To avoid having garbage test data, configure dedicated data centers for each environment.
 You are still able to verify tracking is functioning properly by testing tracking on testing and production environments.

 NOTE: You can also turn off reporting completely for some of the environments, for example, the Development environment.
-For more information, see Stop DEC from tracking your websites.
+For more information, see Disable data collection from specific environments or instances.

 |Production and staging aggregation (Blue-Green deployment)